 Waxwings are slow moving, probably because of their low-protein diet.
 During the nesting season, a courting male will sometimes pass a berry from his bill to a female.

-Sometimes after feeding at Monticello, a flock will descend into the stream all at once to drink and bathe.
+After feeding at Monticello, a flock might descend into the stream all at once to drink and bathe.
 All of the members of the group tend to leave the water at roughly the same time.

 Images of Cedar Waxwings are commonly used on Christmas cards and other holiday decorations.
 There are three waxwing species in the world, and they all look pretty much alike.
 Bohemian Waxwings are larger and grayer than the Cedar Waxwing; they breed in Canada, Alaska, and northern Eurasia.
 Japanese Waxwings are found mostly in northeast Asia.
 They sometimes form mixed flocks with Bohemian Waxwings.